odedia/tap-install-inner-loop/workshop/content/exercises/05-Deployment.md

-At this point, our onboarding developer simply needs to verify that her application was packaged and deployed.
+At this point, we can verify that our application was packaged and deployed.
 We can do this by using the Harbor registry to verify packages have been built and are available, and the Tanzu CLI to verify the workloads are deployed and running.
 We can also leverage Tanzu's powerful App Live View dashboard to verify ongoing operations.

 ## Verify Packaging